February 14, 2016

 Monitoring Your Reviews

-You should monitor the major review sites like Yelp, Yahoo, Google Places, and any other industry-specific websites and keep an eye on your reviews.
+You should monitor the major review sites like Yelp, Yahoo, Google Places, and any other industry-specific online review websites and keep an eye on your reviews.

 I also set up Google Alerts for each of our principals, our business name and our product names, plus variations of each.
 This way I can know when things are being published about us and react accordingly.